open-schema/.github/profile/README.md

 **note:** This project is still under design.
 The scope has changed fairly significantly since the initial draft.
 The terminology is a work in progress, so there may be some inconsistencies in the documentation.

+Want to see the profusely bleeding edge of Open Schema?
+Check out the volatile, rudimentary, experimental implementation [here](https://github.com/rachidlamouri/testing-platform#constraint-engine-demo).

 ## Description

 Open Schema is an abstract semantic-driven computational model.
 That is, it describes how to process data while maintaining the purpose of that data at runtime.
 It is a [standard](https://xkcd.com/927/) for building systems that represent, describe, modify, validate, and generate data (or a subset therein).
 Open schema provides the high level patterns necessary to implement these five use cases without being tied to any one programming language or schema definition language.